 How to Notarize a Power Of Attorney in Colorado

 One of the most common legal forms that I am asked to notarize is a Power of Attorney (POA).
-This form allows the signer, known as the Principal, to appoint one or more persons to serve as the Principal’s agent, or attorney-in-fact, to act on behalf of the Principal.
+This form allows the signer, known as the Principal, to appoint one or more persons as an agent, or attorney-in-fact, to act on behalf of the Principal.

-In addition, there are other optional sections on the form to grant additional powers and special instructions, and to nominate a conservator or guardian, should a court need to appoint one at a future date.
+In addition, there are other optional sections on the form to grant additional specific powers, known as hot powers, and special instructions, and to nominate a conservator or guardian, should a court need to appoint one at a future date.

 The form only requires the signature of the Principal, and an acknowledgment by the Principal made before a Notary Public.
 The agent does not need to sign the form and no witnesses are required in Colorado.
 Other states may require the signature of the agent or witnesses.